-We have audited the accompanying financial statements of the Florida Retirement System ("FRS") Investment Plan Trust Fund (the "Trust") administered by the State Board of Administration ("SBA") of Florida, as of and for the years ended June 30, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Trust's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the Florida Retirement System ("FRS") Investment Plan Trust Fund (the "Trust") administered by the State Board of Administration ("SBA") of Florida, as of June 30, 2023 and 2022, and for the years then ended and the related notes to the financial statements, which collectively comprise the Trust's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the Trust administered by the SBA as of June 30, 2022 and 2021, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the Trust administered by the SBA, as of June 30, 2023 and 2022, and the respective changes in financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.